Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/06-bulkRNAseq-DEA.md

 # 6. Reorder Samples

-Edit this section based on your dataset.
+Edit this section based on your dataset/ Dataset: GSE111972 (microglia, MS vs Control).

 For the original MS vs Control example: